More Than Just a Bike Ride!

 FOOD VENDORS ON-SITE

-You are encouraged to stop at one of the many cozy cafes or tasty restaurants surrounding the Sunflower Farm.
+You are encouraged to stop at one of the many cozy cafes or tasty restaurants along our routes and surrounding the overnight venues.
 You also have the option to purchase food for breakfast, lunch, and dinner from any of the on-site food trucks.
 As always, Fair Shot Coffee will be on hand with Cafe Campesino's famous BRAG roast coffee!

 Stop by the BRAG Bar to grab your favorite post-ride beverage!
 Open daily.
 Operating times vary day-to-day.
 Please refer to the RIDE GUIDE.